APT-KK/MemoRise/README.md

 ---

 ## 🚀 Key Features

 - **Smart Uploading:**
   - Forget manual sorting.
 When you upload photos to an Event page, the system automatically detects the context and links the photos to that specific event instantly.
+- **EXIF Data Extraction:**
+  - Automatically extracts and displays EXIF metadata (such as camera model, date taken, and geolocation) from uploaded photos for richer photo details and search.
+- **AI Tagging with ResNet50:**
+  - Integrates a ResNet50 deep learning model to auto-detect and tag objects in photos, making searching and categorization smarter and faster.
 - **Visual Customization:**
   - Make your gallery look professional.
 Users can upload custom cover photos (banners) for both Events and Albums, creating a polished, portfolio-quality aesthetic.
 - **Visual-First Navigation:**